Sardor-web-dev/Sardor-web-dev/README.md

-# Hi there, I'm Sardor-web-dev! 👋
+# Hi, I'm Sardor Djamolov! 👋

 Welcome to my GitHub profile!
 I'm a passionate web developer with a keen interest in creating dynamic and interactive web applications.
 Below, you'll find a bit about me, my skills, and some of the projects I've worked on.